Tunisian campaign: Axis

-The German figures were somewhat lower than Allied estimates.
-According to a final administrative report by the Abwicklungsstab Group B (Tunis), dated 30 September 1944, specifically regarding the German forces in Tunisia, 95,943 German soldiers were registered as prisoners of war, along with 3,238 dead, 3,293 missing, 2,435 still unclarified cases, and 25,152 who returned out of a total of 130,061 German troops recorded as of 1 April 1943.
-This appears to be an accurate assessment for ground forces.
-However, losses of the Luftwaffe (Flak units) and the Kriegsmarine are not included in these figures.

 The Luftwaffe lost 2,422+ aircraft in the Mediterranean theatre from November 1942 – May 1943 (41 per cent of the Luftwaffe).
 At least 1,045 aircraft were destroyed; from 22 to 30 November 1942, the Luftwaffe flew 1,084 sorties losing 63 aircraft, including 21 destroyed on the ground.
 The Regia Aeronautica recorded the loss of four.
 From 1 to 12 December, the Luftwaffe flew 1,000 sorties and lost 37 aircraft, including nine on the ground, while the Italians recorded the loss of ten more.
 From 13 to 26 December, the Luftwaffe flew 1,030 sorties and lost 17 aircraft, while the Italians lost three.
 From 27 December 1942 to 17 January 1943, the Luftwaffe lost 47 aeroplanes; Regia Aeronautica losses are unknown.
 From 18 January to 13 February, the Luftwaffe lost another 100 aircraft but Italian losses are unknown.
 From 14 February to 28 March, 136 German aeroplanes were lost and the Regia Aeronautica lost 22 more.
 From 29 March to 21 April, 270 Luftwaffe aeroplanes were destroyed and 46 "operational aircraft and almost their entire remaining air transport fleet" was lost.
 From 22 April until the end, the Luftwaffe lost 273 aircraft; 42 bombers, 166 fighters, 52 transport aircraft, 13 Storch observation aircraft and the Italians recorded the loss of 17 aeroplanes; 600+ aircraft were captured by the Allies.